balenaltd/handbook/balena-labs-residency.md

 * [Join an episode of the IoT Project Clinic](https://www.youtube.com/watch?v=azlpPA2GSNo&list=PLT5WZl9m5WoPUkPJG4_Q8y87gaDwqk6Kk&index=1) to talk about your project and ask the "crew of the week" questions, and maybe even answer questions from the community
 * Create a full project post ([example here](https://www.balena.io/blog/how-i-built-a-video-game-prototype-with-custom-hardware-and-balena/)) that shows other users how to get started with their own working version of your project

-### For the very ambitious folks
+## For ambitious folks
-If you really love your project and want the world to know about it, we'll also help you polish it up and add it to balenaHub.
+You don't have to just leave it as a blog post, to publicise your awesome project.
 Other amazing options available include: creating a demo video, livestreaming a build, or even creating your own mini website about the project using Landr (see: [balenaSound](https://sound.balenalabs.io)).
 The goal is to take your hard work and inspire other fleet owners or edge developers to try it out and build their own thing.

 So, what are you waiting for?
 Get in touch and get started. :)